scc-uconn/NESS19/statathon/statathon-2019.md

 ## Timeline

-* 03/04/2019: team [online registration (TBA)](link to google form) opens, data sets released online with instructions.
+* 03/04/2019: team [online registration (coming soon)](link to google form) opens, data sets released online with instructions.
 <!-- , and teams start to work to find solutions.  -->
 * 04/26/2019: deadline for teams to submit their work for the panelist to review; online registration will be closed at the end of the day.
 * 05/03/2019: finalist teams are selected and notified.